scotthds/dse-eks/eks/INSTALL.md

 # Creating an EKS cluster

-Please read the EKS getting started guide before creating the EKS cluster and deploying DSE in the steps below. https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html
+Please read the EKS getting started guide before creating the EKS cluster and deploying DSE in the steps [here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

 Amazon EKS is available in the following Regions at this time:
 US West (Oregon) (us-west-2)
 US East (N. Virginia) (us-east-1)

 It is assumed that you have the latest version of the AWS CLI installed.
-If not, follow the instructions here. https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html
+If not, follow the instructions [here]( https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html)

 Running kubectl version --short --client should show a 1.10 or higher version Client Version: v1.10.3

 ## EKSCTL
-eksctl is a simple CLI tool for creating clusters on EKS - Amazon's new managed Kubernetes service for EC2. https://github.com/weaveworks/eksctl
+eksctl is a simple CLI tool for creating clusters on EKS - Amazon's new managed Kubernetes service for EC2. check out the project [here](https://github.com/weaveworks/eksctl)

 *** The instructions below are for a basic 5 node kubernetes cluster where a new VPC is created for the cluster ***